| Home | E-Submission | Sitemap | Contact Us |

 REFERENCES

-Altmann, LJ., & Kemper, S. (2006).
+Altmann, LJ, & Kemper, S (2006).
 Effects of age, animacy and activation order on sentence production.
-Language and Cognitive Processes.
-21, 322–354.
+Language and Cognitive Processes, 21, 322–354.

 crossref

-Balota, DA., & Duchek, JM.
-(1988).
+Balota, DA, & Duchek, JM (1988).
 Age-related differences in lexical access, spreading activation, and simple pronunciation.
-Psychology and Aging.
-3, 84–93.
+Psychology and Aging, 3, 84–93.

 crossref pmid

-Bock, JK., & Warren, RK.
-(1985).
+Bock, JK, & Warren, RK (1985).
 Conceptual accessibility and syntactic structure in sentence formulation.
-Cognition.
-21, 47–67.
+Cognition, 21, 47–67.

 crossref pmid

-Bock, K., Loebell, H., & Morey, R. (1992).
+Bock, K., Loebell, H, & Morey, R (1992).
 From conceptual roles to structural relations: bridging the syntactic cleft.
-Psychological Review.
-99, 150–171.
+Psychological Review, 99, 150–171.

 crossref pmid

-Bornkessel‐Schlesewsky, I., & Schlesewsky, M. (2009).
+Bornkessel‐Schlesewsky, I, & Schlesewsky, M (2009).
 The role of prominence information in the real‐time comprehension of transitive constructions: a cross-linguistic approach.
-Language and Linguistics Compass.
-3, 19–58.
+Language and Linguistics Compass, 3, 19–58.

 crossref

-Bornkessel, I., & Schlesewsky, M. (2006).
+Bornkessel, I, & Schlesewsky, M (2006).
 The extended argument dependency model: a neurocognitive approach to sentence comprehension across languages.
-Psychological Review.
-113, 787–821.
+Psychological Review, 113, 787–821.

 crossref pmid

-Bowles, NL., & Poon, LW.
-(1985).
+Bowles, NL, & Poon, LW (1985).
 Aging and retrieval of words in semantic memory.
-Journal of Gerontology.
-40, 71–77.
+Journal of Gerontology, 40, 71–77.

 crossref pmid

-Burke, DM., & MacKay, DG.
-(1997).
+Burke, DM, & MacKay, DG (1997).
 Memory, language, and ageing.
-Philosophical Transactions of the Royal Society of London B: Biological Sciences.
-352, 1845–1856.
+Philosophical Transactions of the Royal Society of London B: Biological Sciences, 352, 1845–1856.

 crossref

-Burke, DM., & Peters, L. (1986).
+Burke, DM, & Peters, L (1986).
 Word associations in old age: evidence for consistency in semantic encoding during adulthood.
-Psychology and Aging.
-1, 283–291.
+Psychology and Aging, 1, 283–291.

 crossref pmid

-Chang, SJ.
-(1996).
-Korean (Vol. 4).
-Amsterdam: John Benjamins Publishing.
+Chang, SJ (1996).
+Korean (Vol. 4) Amsterdam: John Benjamins Publishing.

-Christensen, KJ., Multhaup, KS., Nordstrom, SK., & Voss, KA.
-(1991).
+Christensen, KJ., Multhaup, KS., Nordstrom, SK, & Voss, KA (1991).
 A new cognitive battery for dementia: relative severity of deficits in Alzheimer’s disease.
-Developmental Neuropsychology.
-7, 435–449.
+Developmental Neuropsychology, 7, 435–449.

 crossref

-Comrie, B. (1989).
-Language universals and linguistic typology: syntax and morphology.
-Chicago, IL: University of Chicago press.
+Comrie, B (1989).
+Language universals and linguistic typology: syntax and morphology Chicago, IL: University of Chicago press.

-Craik, FI., & Byrd, M. (1982).
+Craik, FI, & Byrd, M (1982).
 Aging and cognitive deficits.
-In FIM.
-Craik, S. Trehub (Eds.), Aging and cognitive processes. (pp. 191–211).
+In FIM Craik, & S Trehub (Eds.), Aging and cognitive processes (pp. 191–211).
 New York, NY: Plenum.

-Dahl, O., & Fraurud, K. (1996).
+Dahl, O, & Fraurud, K (1996).
 Animacy in grammar and discourse.
-In T. Fretheim, JK.
-Gundel (Eds.), Reference and referent accessibility. (pp. 47–64).
+In T Fretheim, & JK Gundel (Eds.), Reference and referent accessibility (pp. 47–64).
 Amsterdam: John Benjamins Publishing.

-De Swart, P., Lamers, M., & Lestrade, S. (2008).
+De Swart, P., Lamers, M, & Lestrade, S (2008).
 Animacy, argument structure, and argument encoding.
-Lingua.
-118, 131–140.
+Lingua, 118, 131–140.

 crossref

-Delorme, A., & Makeig, S. (2004).
+Delorme, A, & Makeig, S (2004).
 EEGLAB: an open source toolbox for analysis of single-trial EEG dynamics including independent component analysis.
-Journal of Neuroscience Methods.
-134, 9–21.
+Journal of Neuroscience Methods, 134, 9–21.

 crossref pmid

-Faustmann, A., Murdoch, BE., Finnigan, SP., & Copland, DA.
-(2007).
+Faustmann, A., Murdoch, BE., Finnigan, SP, & Copland, DA (2007).
 Effects of advancing age on the processing of semantic anomalies in adults: evidence from event-related brain potentials.
-Experimental Aging Research.
-33, 439–460.
+Experimental Aging Research, 33, 439–460.

 crossref pmid

-Federmeier, KD., & Kutas, M. (2005).
+Federmeier, KD, & Kutas, M (2005).
 Aging in context: age‐related changes in context use during language comprehension.
-Psychophysiology.
-42, 133–141.
+Psychophysiology, 42, 133–141.

 crossref pmid

-Federmeier, KD., McLennan, DB., Ochoa, E., & Kutas, M. (2002).
+Federmeier, KD., McLennan, DB., Ochoa, E, & Kutas, M (2002).
 The impact of semantic memory organization and sentence context information on spoken language processing by younger and older adults: an ERP study.
-Psychophysiology.
-39, 133–146.
+Psychophysiology, 39, 133–146.

 crossref pmid

-Federmeier, KD., Van Petten, C., Schwartz, TJ., & Kutas, M. (2003).
+Federmeier, KD., Van Petten, C., Schwartz, TJ, & Kutas, M (2003).
 Sounds, words, sentences: age-related changes across levels of language processing.
-Psychology and Aging.
-18, 858–872.
+Psychology and Aging, 18, 858–872.

 crossref pmid

-Folli, R., & Harley, H. (2008).
+Folli, R, & Harley, H (2008).
 Teleology and animacy in external arguments.
-Lingua.
-118, 190–202.
+Lingua, 118, 190–202.

 crossref

-Friederici, AD., Hahne, A., & Von Cramon, DY.
-(1998).
+Friederici, AD., Hahne, A, & Von Cramon, DY (1998).
 First-pass versus second-pass parsing processes in a Wernicke’s and a Broca’s aphasic: electrophysiological evidence for a double dissociation.
-Brain and Language.
-62, 311–341.
+Brain and Language, 62, 311–341.

 crossref pmid

-Frisch, S., & Schlesewsky, M. (2001).
+Frisch, S, & Schlesewsky, M (2001).
 The N400 reflects problems of thematic hierarchizing.
-NeuroReport.
-12, 3391–3394.
+NeuroReport, 12, 3391–3394.

 crossref pmid

-Givón, T. (1979).
-On understanding grammar.
-New York, NY: Academic Press.
+Givón, T (1979).
+On understanding grammar New York, NY: Academic Press.

-Grady, CL., & Craik, FI.
-(2000).
+Grady, CL, & Craik, FI (2000).
 Changes in memory processing with age.
-Current Opinion in Neurobiology.
-10, 224–231.
+Current Opinion in Neurobiology, 10, 224–231.

 crossref pmid

-Greenhouse, SW., & Geisser, S. (1959).
+Greenhouse, SW, & Geisser, S (1959).
 On methods in the analysis of profile data.
-Psychometrika.
-24, 95–112.
+Psychometrika, 24, 95–112.

 crossref

-Gunter, TC., Jackson, JL., & Mulder, G. (1995).
+Gunter, TC., Jackson, JL, & Mulder, G (1995).
 Language, memory, and aging: an electrophysiological exploration of the N400 during reading of memory-demanding sentences.
-Psychophysiology.
-32, 215–229.
+Psychophysiology, 32, 215–229.

 crossref pmid

-Hamberger, MJ., Friedman, D., Ritter, W., & Rosen, J. (1995).
+Hamberger, MJ., Friedman, D., Ritter, W, & Rosen, J (1995).
 Event-related potential and behavioral correlates of semantic processing in Alzheimer’s patients and normal controls.
-Brain and Language.
-48, 33–68.
+Brain and Language, 48, 33–68.

 crossref pmid

-Howard, DV.
-(1983).
+Howard, DV (1983).
 The effects of aging and degree of association on the semantic priming of lexical decisions.
-Experimental Aging Research.
-9, 145–151.
+Experimental Aging Research, 9, 145–151.

 crossref pmid

-Jasper, HH.
-(1958).
+Jasper, HH (1958).
 The ten twenty electrode system of the international federation.
-Electroencephalography and Clinical Neurophysiology.
-10, 371–375.
+Electroencephalography and Clinical Neurophysiology, 10, 371–375.

-Hale, K. (1973).
+Hale, K (1973).
 A note on subject-object inversion in Navajo..
-In BB.
-Kachru (Ed.), Issues in linguistics: papers in honor of Henry and Renée Kahane. (pp. 300–309).
+In BB Kachru (Ed.), Issues in linguistics: papers in honor of Henry and Renée Kahane (pp. 300–309).
 Urbana, IL: University of Illinois Press.

-Kang, Y., Jang, SM., & Na, DL.
-(2012).
+Kang, Y., Jang, SM, & Na, DL (2012).
 Seoul Neuropsychological Screening Battery (2nd ed .).
 Seoul: Human Brain Research & Consulting.

-Kempen, G., & Harbusch, K. (2004).
+Kempen, G, & Harbusch, K (2004).
 A corpus study into word order variation in German subordinate clauses: animacy affects linearization independently of grammatical function assignment.
-In T. Pechmann, C. Habel (Eds.), Multidisciplinary approaches to language production. (pp. 173–181).
+In T Pechmann, & C Habel (Eds.), Multidisciplinary approaches to language production (pp. 173–181).
 Berlin: Mouton de Gruyter.

-Kuno, S. (1973).
-The structure of the Japanese language.
-Cambridge, MA: MIT Press.
+Kuno, S (1973).
+The structure of the Japanese language Cambridge, MA: MIT Press.

-Kutas, M., & Federmeier, KD.
-(2000).
+Kutas, M, & Federmeier, KD (2000).
 Electrophysiology reveals semantic memory use in language comprehension.
-Trends in Cognitive Sciences.
-4, 463–470.
+Trends in Cognitive Sciences, 4, 463–470.

 crossref pmid

-Kutas, M., & Hillyard, SA.
-(1980).
+Kutas, M, & Hillyard, SA (1980).
 Reading senseless sentences: brain potentials reflect semantic incongruity.
-Science.
-207, 203–205.
+Science, 207, 203–205.

 crossref pmid

-Kutas, M., & Iragui, V. (1998).
+Kutas, M, & Iragui, V (1998).
 The N400 in a semantic categorization task across 6 decades.
-Electroencephalography and Clinical Neurophysiology/Evoked Potentials Section.
-108, 456–471.
+Electroencephalography and Clinical Neurophysiology/Evoked Potentials Section, 108, 456–471.

 crossref

-Lamers, MJ., & de Swart, P. (2012).
+Lamers, MJ, & de Swart, P (2012).
 The interaction of case, word order and prominence: language production and comprehension in a cross-linguistic perspective.
-In M. Lamers, P. de Swart (Eds.), Case, word order and prominence. (pp. 1–15).
+In M Lamers, & P de Swart (Eds.), Case, word order and prominence (pp. 1–15).
 Dordrecht: Springer.

-Lee, H. (2007).
+Lee, H (2007).
 Case ellipsis at the grammar/pragmatics interface: a formal analysis from a typological perspective.
-Journal of Pragmatics.
-39, 1465–1481.
+Journal of Pragmatics, 39, 1465–1481.

 crossref

-Li, XQ., Zhao, HY., Zheng, YY., & Yang, YF.
-(2015).
+Li, XQ., Zhao, HY., Zheng, YY, & Yang, YF (2015).
 Two-stage interaction between word order and noun animacy during online thematic processing of sentences in Mandarin Chinese.
-Language, Cognition and Neuroscience.
-30, 555–573.
+Language, Cognition and Neuroscience, 30, 555–573.

 crossref

-Luck, SJ.
-(2014).
-An introduction to the event-related potential technique.
-Cambridge, MA: MIT press.
+Luck, SJ (2014).
+An introduction to the event-related potential technique Cambridge, MA: MIT press.

-Matzke, M., Mai, H., Nager, W., Rüsseler, J., & Münte, T. (2002).
+Matzke, M., Mai, H., Nager, W., Rüsseler, J, & Münte, T (2002).
 The costs of freedom: an ERP-study of non-canonical sentences.
-Clinical Neurophysiology.
-113, 844–852.
+Clinical Neurophysiology, 113, 844–852.

 crossref pmid

-McDonald, JL., Bock, K., & Kelly, MH.
-(1993).
+McDonald, JL., Bock, K, & Kelly, MH (1993).
 Word and world order: semantic, phonological, and metrical determinants of serial position.
-Cognitive Psychology.
-25, 188–230.
+Cognitive Psychology, 25, 188–230.

 crossref pmid

-Minkoff, S. (2000).
+Minkoff, S (2000).
 Animacy hierarchies and sentence processing..
-In A. Carnie, E. Guilfoyle (Eds.), The syntax of verb initial language. (pp. 201–212).
+In A Carnie, & E Guilfoyle (Eds.), The syntax of verb initial language (pp. 201–212).
 Oxford, UK: Oxford University Press.

-Müller-Gotama, F. (1994).
-Grammatical relations: a cross-linguistic perspective on their syntax and semantics.
-Berlin: Mouton de Gruyter.
+Müller-Gotama, F (1994).
+Grammatical relations: a cross-linguistic perspective on their syntax and semantics Berlin: Mouton de Gruyter.

-Nakano, H., Saron, C., & Swaab, TY.
-(2010).
+Nakano, H., Saron, C, & Swaab, TY (2010).
 Speech and span: working memory capacity impacts the use of animacy but not of world knowledge during spoken sentence comprehension.
-Journal of Cognitive Neuroscience.
-22, 2886–2898.
+Journal of Cognitive Neuroscience, 22, 2886–2898.

 crossref pmid

-Paczynski, M., & Kuperberg, GR.
-(2011).
+Paczynski, M, & Kuperberg, GR (2011).
 Electrophysiological evidence for use of the animacy hierarchy, but not thematic role assignment, during verb-argument processing.
-Language and Cognitive Processes.
-26, 1402–1456.
+Language and Cognitive Processes, 26, 1402–1456.

 crossref pmid pmc

-Palmer, FR.
-(1994).
-Grammatical roles and relations.
-Cambridge: Cambridge University Press.
+Palmer, FR (1994).
+Grammatical roles and relations Cambridge: Cambridge University Press.

-Park, EJ., Sung, JE., & Sim, HS.
-(2014).
+Park, EJ., Sung, JE, & Sim, HS (2014).
 Age-related changes in category decision-making abilities as a function of typicality and animacy of noun exemplars.
-Communication Sciences & Disorders.
-19, 523–531.
+Communication Sciences & Disorders, 19, 523–531.

 crossref

-Prat-Sala, M., & Branigan, HP.
-(2000).
+Prat-Sala, M, & Branigan, HP (2000).
 Discourse constraints on syntactic processing in language production: a cross-linguistic study in English and Spanish.
-Journal of Memory and Language.
-42, 168–182.
+Journal of Memory and Language, 42, 168–182.

 crossref

-Rosenbach, A. (2005).
+Rosenbach, A (2005).
 Animacy versus weight as determinants of grammatical variation in English.
-Language.
-81, 613–644.
+Language, 81, 613–644.

 crossref

-Scialfa, CT., & Margolis, RB.
-(1986).
+Scialfa, CT, & Margolis, RB (1986).
 Age differences in the commonality of free associations.
-Experimental Aging Research.
-12, 95–98.
+Experimental Aging Research, 12, 95–98.

 crossref pmid

-Seo, S. (1998).
-Word frequency in modern Korean language.
-Seoul: Language and Information Development Center, Yonsei University.
+Seo, S (1998).
+Word frequency in modern Korean language Seoul: Language and Information Development Center, Yonsei University.

-Song, NS.
-(1987).
+Song, NS (1987).
 Empathy-based affectedness and passivization.
-Transactions of the Philological Society.
-85, 74–89.
+Transactions of the Philological Society, 85, 74–89.

 crossref

-Stuart-Hamilton, I. (2000).
-The psychology of aging: an introduction.
-London: Jessica Kinsley Publishers.
+Stuart-Hamilton, I (2000).
+The psychology of aging: an introduction London: Jessica Kinsley Publishers.

-Sung, JE.
-(2015).
+Sung, JE (2015).
 Effects of syntactic structure on sentence comprehension ability as a function of the canonicity of word-order and its relation to working memory capacity in Korean-speaking elderly adults.
-Communication Sciences & Disorders.
-20, 24–33.
+Communication Sciences & Disorders, 20, 24–33.

 crossref

-Taler, V., Klepousniotou, E., & Phillips, NA.
-(2009).
+Taler, V., Klepousniotou, E, & Phillips, NA (2009).
 Comprehension of lexical ambiguity in healthy aging, mild cognitive impairment, and mild Alzheimer’s disease.
-Neuropsychologia.
-47, 1332–1343.
+Neuropsychologia, 47, 1332–1343.

 crossref pmid

-Tyler, LK.
-(1985).
+Tyler, LK (1985).
 Real-time comprehension processes in agrammatism: a case study.
-Brain and Language.
-26, 259–275.
+Brain and Language, 26, 259–275.

 crossref pmid

-Van Valin, RD., & LaPolla, RJ.
-(1997).
-Syntax: structure, meaning, and function.
-Cambridge: Cambridge University Press.
+Van Valin, RD, & LaPolla, RJ (1997).
+Syntax: structure, meaning, and function Cambridge: Cambridge University Press.

-Wang, L., Schlesewsky, M., Philipp, M., & Bornkessel-Schlesewsky, I. (2012).
+Wang, L., Schlesewsky, M., Philipp, M, & Bornkessel-Schlesewsky, I (2012).
 The role of animacy in online argument interpretation in Mandarin Chinese..
-In M. Lamers, P. de Swart (Eds.), Case, word order and prominence. (pp. 91–119).
+In M Lamers, & P de Swart (Eds.), Case, word order and prominence (pp. 91–119).
 Dordrecht: Springer.

-Weckerly, J., & Kutas, M. (1999).
+Weckerly, J, & Kutas, M (1999).
 An electrophysiological analysis of animacy effects in the processing of object relative sentences.
-Psychophysiology.
-36, 559–570.
+Psychophysiology, 36, 559–570.

 crossref pmid

-Williamson, J., & Kim, SY.
-(2013).
+Williamson, J, & Kim, SY (2013).
 How animacy and agenthood influence argument order in the translation of English passive constructions to Korean.
-Journal of Translation Studies.
-14, 263–283.
+Journal of Translation Studies, 14, 263–283.

-Wingfield, A. (2000).
+Wingfield, A (2000).
 Speech perception and the comprehension of spoken language in adult aging..
-In D. Park, N. Schwarz (Eds.), Cognitive aging: a primer. (pp. 175–195).
+In D Park, & N Schwarz (Eds.), Cognitive aging: a primer (pp. 175–195).
 New York, NY: Psychology Press.

-Yeon, J. (2015).
+Yeon, J (2015).
 Passives..
-In L. Brown, J. Yeon (Eds.), The handbook of Korean linguistics. (pp. 116–136).
+In L Brown, & J Yeon (Eds.), The handbook of Korean linguistics (pp. 116–136).
 Malden, MA: Wiley-Blackwell.

 Editorial office contact information